-Cognitive behavioral therapy (CBT) is a widely recognized and effective approach to treating a variety of psychological disorders.
+Cognitive behavioral therapy (CBT) is an effective and evidence-based approach to treating a variety of psychological difficulties and disorders.

-Grounded in the idea that our thoughts, feelings, and behaviors are interconnected, CBT aims to help individuals identify and change maladaptive thought patterns and behaviors, ultimately improving emotional well-being.
+Grounded in the idea that our thoughts, feelings, and behaviors are all interconnected, CBT aims to help individuals identify and change certain cognitive thought patterns and behaviors to improve emotional well-being.

-While CBT can be delivered in individual therapy sessions, its adaptation to group settings has become increasingly popular, as it allows multiple individuals to benefit simultaneously from the structured approach.
+While CBT can be delivered in individual therapy sessions, its adaptation to group settings has become increasingly popular.

 Understanding Cognitive Behavioral Therapy